Pinus sabiniana: Distribution and habitat

-Ecology and uses
+Ecology

-Pinus sabiniana needles are the only known food of the caterpillars of the Gelechiid moth Chionodes sabinianus.
+Pinus sabiniana needles are a food of the caterpillars of the Gelechiid moth Chionodes sabinianus.
 Fossil evidence suggests that it has only recently become adapted to the Mediterranean climate as its closest relatives are part of the Madrean pine-oak woodlands found at higher elevations in the southwest US and Mexico.

+Animals help spread the seeds, including birds such as the scrub jay and acorn woodpecker.

+Uses

 Some Native American groups relied heavily on sweet pine nuts for food and are thought to have contributed to the current distribution pattern, including the large gap in distribution in Tulare County.
 Native Americans also consumed the roots.

-Special uses

 Protein and fat nutritional value of the seed are similar to Pinus pinea seeds and figured in the local indigenous diet.

 Wood uses historically were determined by its particular characteristics, e.g., 0.43 mean specific gravity nearly equal to Douglas-fir (Pseudotsuga menziesii); strength properties similar to ponderosa pine; Kraft pulps high in bursting with tensile strength comparable to some northern conifer pulps; and foothill stands loggable in winter, when higher-altitude species were inaccessible.
 However, the high amounts of resin and compression wood, the often crooked form, heavy weight, and low stand density, made it expensive otherwise to log, transport and process.
 Commercial value decreased by the 1960s, to limited use for railroad ties, box "shook", pallet stock, and chips.

 It may still offer potential as windbreak shelterbelt plantings.

-The main turpentine constituent, heptane, an alkane hydrocarbon, at about 3 percent of needle and twig oil, is unusual in botany; the only other source in nature perhaps being the Pittosporum resiniferum known as "petroleum nut" or kerosene tree.
+The main turpentine constituent, heptane, an alkane hydrocarbon, at about 3 percent of needle and twig oil, is unusual in botany; the only other source in nature perhaps being the Pittosporum resiniferum, known as "petroleum nut" or kerosene tree.